-Dana Sajdi is Assistant Professor of History at Boston College.
+Dana Sajdi is Associate Professor of History at Boston College.
 She is the editor of Ottoman Tulips, Ottoman Coffee: Leisure and Lifestyle in the Eighteenth Century (2008) and coeditor of Transforming Loss into Beauty: Essays in Arabic Literature and Culture in Memory of Madga Al-Nowaihi (2008).

 "In The Barber of Damascus, Dana Sajdi musters a treasure trove of empirical evidence and the tools of Arabic literary analysis to demonstrate how the 18th century serves as a pivot between the medieval and the modern . . .
 The importance of Sajdi's book lies beyond the manuscript of the barber.
 She has identified a new genre of history writing among a new breed of authors spread throughout Bilad al-Sham . . .
 Sajdi's most innovative contribution to the existing historiography of Ottoman Syria and Arabo-Islamic history writing is her scrupulous attention to the distinctive literary markers of these texts . . .
 The Barber of Damascus will hold its own as a work that enriches our understanding of the 18th century while also identifying key continuities between the periods that precede and follow it."

 —Steve Tamari, International Journal of Middle East Studies

 "Sajdi's is a serious work of scholarship that combines in-depth textual analysis demonstrated through the transliteration and translation of underlined rhyming couplets . . .
 Surely, Sajdi's masterpiece shall be taught alongside [other] masterful works of microhistory to rightly place the social history of the Ottoman Empire in conversation with the history of Europe."